AmigaMaster/Simple-Game-Solutions/solutions/F/Foolish Mortals-EN.md

 - For the GOG version you need to install the update from 15th November (shown an V1.01 in GOG launcher and V1.1 in the game settings menu) to fix a bug with the `Bottled It` achievement

-- Do not use any hints during the game in order to get Master of Mystery achievement
+- Do not use any hints during the game in order to get the Master of Mystery achievement

-- Unclear achievements:
+- >**ACHIEVEMENT:** Speedrun
-  - Speedrun: Complete the game... quickly (The exact time is currently unknown)
+  >- Complete the game... quickly (in less than 5 hours)
+  >- **NOTE:** You can skip most (not all) dialogues with the `.` key or the left mouse button button and can try to skip some scenes with the ESC key.
+Save often as the game sometimes softlocks when you skip scenes and crashes at some scenes.

 ## 2. Causeway Beach